Broad front versus narrow front controversy in World War II: Post-war controversy

+Former British Army officer Jonathan Trigg stated that the Broad Front strategy ignored the Clausewitzian maxim on concentration of force as "he who attacks everything attacks nothing".

 Criticism of Eisenhower's broad front strategy was not confined to British historians.
 American historians noted that tactical and operational opportunities were passed up in the American sectors around Wallendorf, the Schnee Eifel and in Alsace.
 The vision of a rapid advance by Patton had the appeal of simplifying and personalising a complex military situation, but the reality of terrain and logistics argued strongly against it, and the capture of the Saar would not have prompted a German collapse.
 Carlo D'Este noted that "it is hard to ignore the suggestion that Eisenhower's broad front strategy had as much to do with politics as it did with logistical considerations and military philosophy."
 American official historian Martin Blumenson remarked that Eisenhower "could not let either a British or American general win the war single-handedly; they had to do it together."